Links on Android Authority may earn us a commission. Learn more.

 That being said, there’s definitely a niche audience that the Sony Xperia 1 III will appeal to.
 It provides arguably the best all-around multimedia experience in a smartphone, plenty of storage for shutterbugs, and gaming chops that are as good as any other in the business — although the $100 price increase is still likely to be a hard pill to swallow even in these circles.

 Overall, the Sony Xperia 1 III stumbles to offer a flawless flagship package, but it’s as close as the company has ever come to building an exceptional smartphone.
 There’s fierce competition at this price point, and unless you will absolutely make the most of Sony’s more niche features, there are better all-rounders you can buy for the same or even less cash.
-If you do want to dive head-first into the Xperia experience, then this is undoubtedly Sony’s best phone to date and you’ll love it.
+But if you do want to dive head-first into the Xperia experience, then this is undoubtedly Sony’s best phone to date and you’ll love it — and if that’s you, it’s still absolutely worth buying in 2022, especially if you can find it on sale as it has occasionally dropped to as low as $900.
 Personally, it’s a phone I’d love to own but could never justify buying.